1.0 Introduction

 https://<static-assets-domain>corresponds to thestaticAssetsBaseUrlconfigured in Section 8.5: Ingress Configuration.For example: https://static.onprem.fortanix.com

-If prompted, accept the browser warning for the TLS certificate (applicable when using self-signed certificates).
+If prompted, accept the browser warning about the TLS certificate (when using self-signed certificates).

 Access the Fortanix Armor UI: